atet/3dp/README.md

 ## 2. First Print

-Unpack your printer, remove all protective materials, load the spool of filament through the feeder clip (green arrow), pull up on the feeder clip (blue arrow), and pinch the end of the filament right between the metal teeth (red arrow).
+Unpack your printer, remove all protective materials, load the spool of filament through the side extruder clip (green arrow), pull up on the extruder clip (blue arrow), and pinch the end of the filament right between the metal teeth (red arrow).
 Turn on the printer from the switch on the AC adapter cable and start the `Load Filament` process.

 [![.img/fig3_tina2_feeder.jpg](.img/fig3_tina2_feeder.jpg)](#nolink)